jajcayn/EEG-pd-sonification/README.md

 ## Description
 Provides analysis tools to sonificate EEG signal.

 Consists of python class able to read offline data (txt, edf, [more to come]) or read online data from Emotiv Epoc device and pure data patch for generating sounds.
-After preprocessing and computing statistical measures of the provided signal, sends indices via OSC protocol to pure data realtime.
+After preprocessing and computing statistical measures of the provided signal, sends indices via OSC protocol to pure data for real-time analysis.

 At this point following preprocessing techniques are available:
 * transformation to average reference